KTH-Nek5000/NekDCTB/source_docs/pages/background.rst

 Therefore they introduced extra steps to the algorithm that ensure that it is not the higher frequencies that are filtered out, instead it is the frequencies that posses the lower energies.
-The principles are still the same as in down-sampling but instead immediately filtering out the coefficients, first a sorting operation is performed.
-The algorithm is as follow:
+The principles are still the same as in down-sampling but instead of immediately filtering out the coefficients, first a sorting operation is performed.
+The algorithm is the following:

 1. Transform the signal into the Legendre space: :math:`\hat{u}=Tu`.